jim-schwoebel/voicebook/chapter_8_server/readme.md

+*This section documents all the scripts in the Chapter_8_server folder.*

 ## Chapter 8 setup instructions

 This is the only chapter with custom installation requirements.
 Here are some step-by-step instructions on how to install and configure everything.